Vaoikun/DCF-Model/README.md

 # DCF-Model
-DCF model run by python using data imported as csv.
+DCF model run by Python using data imported as csv.

+$\int$